sidneykingsley/DAT505/README.txt

 Atmosphere.

-An interactive relaxation environment application.
+An environment-based relaxation application with interactive elements.